 I like to begin with something like, “Mrs. A says you told her that Drug X is incompatible with breastfeeding.
 Understandably, she is disappointed, but I’m finding it difficult to explain to her why that’s necessary.
 Can you help me to understand why you felt the risks outweighed the benefits in this situation?”
 By opening a dialogue, you may find some good opportunities to add to the doctor’s knowledge base.
 At the same time, you’re advocating for the client.

-Avoid creating we-them situations.
-We-them situations arise when RNs who are IBCLCs begin to boss around other RNs, or when non-RNs try to show they are more “qualified” than RNs.
+We/them situations arise when RNs who are IBCLCs begin to boss around other RNs, or when non-RNs try to show they are more “qualified” than RNs.
 Beware of your behavior.
 I recently visited a hospital where there was a major schism between the staff RNs and the RN-IBCLCs.
-In truth, the RN staff—while less than perfect—did a remarkably good job of teaching and supporting breastfeeding, yet the RN-IBCLCs said and did things that other RNs found offensive.
+In truth, the RN staff — while less than perfect — did a remarkably good job of teaching and supporting breastfeeding, yet the RN-IBCLCs said and did things that other RNs found offensive.

 Be careful talking about “evidence-based practice.”
 Much of the “evidence” that people tell me about is mindless, groundless published dribble, not actual evidence.
 And, if it is actual evidence, you should know the level of evidence it represents, and read the study yourself.
 Otherwise, if someone challenges you on the study, you’ll be unable to defend yourself.
 Don’t throw the buzzwords around.
 There’s nothing that kills credibility more than pretending you know what something is when, in fact, you don’t.